 Fuel prices are not a fan favourite in Canada; it’s right up there with car insurance premiums.
-In fact, the last year has been particularly vexing for drivers at the pumps as gas prices have increased, Canada-wide, more than 20 per cent according to the latest from Statistics Canada.
-And, if you live in Alberta, the cost of gasoline is up almost 34 per cent while in Ontario gas prices increased 20.4 per cent.
+In fact, the last few weeks have been particularly vexing for drivers at the pumps as gas prices have increased, Canada-wide, about 12 cents per litre since the start of the year and it’s likely this trend will only continue as we head into summer.

 The following driving tips will help increase your fuel efficiency and decrease how often you have to visit the gas station and fill ‘er up.